docugami/api-samples/js/upload-file/README.md

 # Upload a File

-Sample that uses fetch to upload a file.
+Sample that uses fetch to upload a file to Docugami.

 ## Dependencies
 None, just open in a browser.